BaoNguyen151654/MLOPS_FRAUD_DETECTION/README.md

 ## 3/ Machine Learning Operations (MLOps): ##

 Now, it's time to take the model out of the notebook.

-The entire system is packaged and deployed using **Docker**.
+The system is packaged and deployed using **Docker**.

 <p align="center">
   <img src="Images/MLops.png" alt="MLOPS" />